-Travel Vaccines and Advice for the Balearic Islands
+Travel Vaccines and Advice for the Balearics

 The Balearic Islands function as an autonomous community of Spain.
 They’re an archipelago located in the Mediterranean Sea.